JLin-code/25SP_Web_Server_Programming/README.md

 pnpm start
 ```

-Notes about scripts
+## Notes about scripts

-	- Root package.json exposes:
+- Root `package.json` exposes:
-		- start -> node server/index.js (serves the built `dist` directory and the API)
+  - `start` -> `node server/index.js` (serves the built client `dist` directory and the API)
-		- dev -> nodemon server/index.js --watch server
+  - `dev` -> `nodemon server/index.js --watch server`
-		- build: client -> runs the client build script from the root
+  - `build: client` -> runs the client build script from the root
-	- Client package.json includes Vite dev, build, preview and type-checking scripts
+- Client `package.json` includes Vite dev, build, preview and type-checking scripts

-Configuration / environment variables
+## Configuration / environment variables

 - The server reads environment variables via `dotenv`.
 - Example environment variables used in the project:
-		- PORT — port the Express server listens on (default 8000)
+  - `PORT` — port the Express server listens on (default `8000`)
-		- BEST_CLASS — example variable printed to the console when server starts (set for demo)
+  - `BEST_CLASS` — example variable printed to the console when server starts (set for demo)
 - Create a `.env` file in the repository root to override defaults.
 Example:

 ```text
 PORT=8000